 Meet our faculty at Trinity Yoga

-Mary-Jo Fetterly, mother, Yoga Pioneer, Teacher, Facilitator, entrepreneur, and devoted student of the tradition of Yoga.
+Yoga Therapist, yoga teacher, yoga pioneer, mother, entrepeneur and devoted student of the tradition of Yoga.

 Mary-Jo began her formal training in Iyengar yoga in the mid 80’s, while raising children and studying psychology.
 In 1995, she received a “Body Centered Therapy”certificate in massage and Somatic based bodywork.
 She went on to train with Dr. Carolyn Myss who is now one of the leading educators in the field of energy anatomy and intuitive medicine; then David Swenson, Tim Millar & Ana Forest in the early rise of Ashtanga or hot yoga.
 Subsequently, she opened “Shanti Yoga Works”, the first yoga studio to be established in Nelson, BC.
 During the first operational years of the Shanti Yoga studio, Mary-Jo developed a 200-hour yoga teacher training program, and formed the company “Trinity Yoga”, which has trained hundreds of teachers since its inception.

 On January 25 2004, Mary-Jo had a skiing accident that crushed her C4, C5 and C6 vertebrae and left her paralyzed from the neck down.
 She was diagnosed with Quadriplegia-complete, a “worst case diagnosis” predicted by doctors.
 Her journey back to health and coping with her current situation – defied odds, is a miraculous recovery due to hard work, faith, knowledge, insight, determination, and strong willed optimism.
 Mary-Jo has continued her studies in Somatic Psychotherapy, Yoga therapy and advanced teacher training.
 She has been a long time student of Yogarupa Rod Stryker the esteemed North American Tantra master, with whom she is currently working on her master teacher training with.